milesthemeerkat/workout-scripts/README.md

 ### Running unit tests
 `python -m unittest discover -s tests` in the main directory.
 You can also use pytest: `pytest tests/`.
 They'll be run automatically with commit hooks if you have them installed.

+### Input Data
+The scripts will expect input data in a directory called `data/`.
+Drop any CSV files to read data from in this directory.